nick-kanakis/effective-java-in-a-nutshell/README.md

 if it is large try to make it as immutable as possible ( by making fields final etc...).
 Also you can internally use a package-private mutable companion class that it uses to speed up expensive computations

-**Tip: ** When creating a new class start by making everything immutable (and inaccessible) change only the things that you need to make them mutable (& accessible)
+**SOS:** When creating a new class start by making everything immutable (and inaccessible) change only the things that you need to make them mutable (& accessible)

 ### Item 18: Favor composition over inheritance